stephomi/nomadsculpt.com/manual/docs/settings.md

 -----

 ### Highlight selection
-Temporarily flash object(s) in the hightlight colour (pink by default) when selected by tap or with the select tool.
+Temporarily flash object(s) in the hightlight color (pink by default) when selected by tap or with the select tool.

 ### Darken Unselected objects
 The objects that are not selected will be darkened so that the current selection can stand out.